kingjosephm/vehicle_make_model_classifier/README.md

 ![test](./create_training_images/final_img_count_class.png)

+# Pipeline to Collect Training Images

+The following scripts were run in this order to create the sample of training images:

+  1) `./create_training_images/get_make_model_db.py`, which queries the back4app database, outputting -> `./data/make_model_database.csv`.
+<br> <br />
+  2) `./create_training_images/restrict_population_make_models.py`, which standardizes and fixes some errors in vehicle makes and models, outputting -> `./data/make_model_database_mod.csv`.
+<br> <br />
+  3) `./create_training_images/scrape_vehicle_make_models.py`, which scrapes Google Images for each detailed make-model-year combination.
+<br> <br />
+  4) `./create_training_images/create_image_directory.py`, which ensures non-duplicate and valid URLs and creates the image dataframe that contains a path and label to each JPG image.
+This outputs -> `./data/MakeModelDirectory.csv`.
+<br> <br />
+  5) `./create_training_images/yolov5_vehicle_bboxes.py`, which classifies objects in images using [YOLOv5](https://github.com/ultralytics/yolov5).
+This outputs -> `./data/Bboxes.csv`.

-# Pipeline
+# Pipeline to Train the Make-Model Classifier
-We develop code locally on our own laptop and upload updated scripts to the GPU cluster to execute code.
-At present, it's not possible to develop code on the GPU cluster itself.
-To upload the scripts that run the make-model classifier, `MakeModelClassifier.py` and `core.py`, to the cluster type:
+We develop code locally on our local laptop and upload updated scripts to the GPU cluster to execute code.
+To upload the scripts that run the make-model classifier, `MakeModelClassifier.py` and `core.py`, along with the image directory `./data/Bboxes.csv` enter in your console:

     sh driver.sh

 Code will be copied onto the working directory for your profile on the GPU in a directory called `scripts`.

-## Docker

 ### Data on the GPU cluster
-The training data described above is stored in a Docker volume called `MERGEN_Make_Model_data`.
-These are also stored outside of Docker at `/home/kingj/scraped_images`.
+The training data described above are stored in a Docker volume called `MERGEN_Make_Model_data`.
+Images are also stored outside of Docker on the cluster at `/home/kingj/scraped_images`.

 ### Model output
 Results from running `MakeModelClassifier.py` are stored in a Docker volume called `MERGEN_Make_Model_output`.

-### Image dataframe with bounding boxes and labels
+### CSV file to associate images with labels
-A CSV file containing an absolute paths to each original JPG image, YOLOv5 bounding box coordinates, and labels is stored in a Docker volume called `MERGEN_Make_Model_config`.
-This is also stored at `/home/kingj/data_directories/MakeModelDirectory_Bboxes.csv`.
+A CSV file containing paths to each JPG image, YOLOv5 bounding box coordinates, make-model class labels, and image dimensions is stored locally at `./data/Bboxes.csv`.
+At training time we use this CSV to link each image (a string path, in this dataframe) to its associated label and bounding box coordinates. ***We do not pre-crop images down to their YOLOv5 bounding box; instead, images are cropped as they are streamed in the training process***.
+The make-model classifier is trained using cropped cropped images, though we dilate these bounding boxes by 5px as YOLOv5 bounding boxes tend to be tightly cropped.

 ### Run the classifier
-To run the classifier using an Inception layer, for example, in a detached Docker container, enter:
+To run the classifier using an ResNet50 layer, for example, in a detached Docker container, enter:

     docker run -it \
-        --name mm_resnet_50_8192_4096 \
+        --name make_model_classifier \
         --rm -d \
         --mount type=bind,source=/home/kingj/scripts,target=/scripts \
         --mount source=MERGEN_Make_Model_data,target=/data \
-        --mount source=MERGEN_Make_Model_config,target=/config \
         --mount source=MERGEN_Make_Model_output,target=/output \
         --gpus device=GPU-7a7c102c-5f71-a0fd-2ac0-f45a63c82dc5 \
         king0759/tf2_gpu_jupyter_mpl:v3 python3 ./scripts/MakeModelClassifier.py \
-        --train --data=/data --img-df=/config/MakeModelDirectory_Bboxes.csv \
-        --epochs=130 --output=/output --logging='true' --save-weights='true' \
+        --train --data=/data --epochs=130 --output=/output --logging='true' \
-        --dropout=0.25 --patience=10 --batch-size=256 --units2=4096 --units1=2048 \
+        --save-weights='true' --dropout=0.25 --patience=10 --batch-size=256 \
-        --model='resnet' --resnet-size='50' --min-class-img-count=0 \
+        --units2=4096 --units1=2048 --model='resnet' --resnet-size='50' \
-        --learning-rate=0.0001 --optimizer='adam'
+        --min-class-img-count=0 --learning-rate=0.0001 --optimizer='adam'

 The Docker image `king0759/tf2_gpu_jupyter_mpl:3` contains all the dependent modules.
 Importantly, you will need to update the mount source above to the scripts directory on your working directory, if you make changes to these scripts.You should also select one or more GPU to designate for your container: